TACACS+ vs. Radius: What’s the Difference?

 Difference Between TACACS+ and RADIUS

-The most pertinent distinction between RADIUS and TACACS+ is that RADIUS is used to authenticate users to a network, whereas TACACS+ is used to monitor network devices like routers and switches.
+The most pertinent distinction between RADIUS and TACACS+ is that RADIUS is used to authenticate users to a network, while TACACS+ is used to monitor network devices like routers and switches.
 Here are some more differences between the TACAS+ and the RADIUS protocol:

 TACACS+ or RADIUS- The Better Choice For Your Organization

-The TACACS+ is a choice for industries with higher security demands like finance, security, and defense, where breaches are considered catastrophes.
+TACACS+ is a choice for industries with higher security demands like finance, security, and defense, where breaches are considered catastrophes.
 RADIUS provides easier integration and can be scaled to growing needs, unlike on-premise setups.
 It is the go-to choice for managing user access for educational institutions, internet service providers (ISPs), and small and mid-size enterprises with many users, managed devices, and BYODs.

 Suppose you are an organization with many devices, a mix of routers and switches that need to be secured, and also have to control user access for accounting purposes.
 Then RADIUS is the clear winner and a better choice.